 - This energy is converted into visible light by a phosphor coating on the inside of the bulb

-These light bulbs use only 20-33% of the electricity of incandescents and last ten times longer (10,000 hours).
-They do contain a small amount of mercury, so burnt-out fluorescent bulbs should not simply be thrown out in the trash.
-Guidelines for proper recycling and disposal can be found on the Environmental Protection Agency website: epa.gov.
+These light bulbs use only 20-33% of the electricity of incandescent versions and last ten times longer (10,000 hours).
+They contain a small amount of mercury, so burnt-out fluorescent bulbs should not simply be thrown out in the trash.
+Find proper recycling and disposal guidelines on the Environmental Protection Agency website: epa.gov.

 CFL (Compact Fluorescent)